jimmymcperson/COMP-229-Team-Project/README.md

 # COMP-229-TeamProject
-An e-commerce site for musical instruments.
+Troubadour: An e-commerce site for musical instruments.

 Basic guide to collaborating on Github: